svm-zhang/AGOUTI/README.md

 ### Genome Assembly

 AGOUTI accepts assemblies as both contigs and scaffolds.
-In its scaffold form, AGOUTI breaks assemblies at gaps of a minimum lengths, essentially producing a shredded/split assembly.
+In its scaffold form, AGOUTI breaks assemblies at gaps of a minimum lengths, essentially producing a shredded/split assembly (see **Shred Assembly**).
 AGOUTI scaffolds on the split assembly, and report any inconsistencies between the RNA-based scaffolding and the original scaffolding.

 To shred a given assembly at gaps of at least 25 bp: